 Once signed by the Graduate Studies Director, the form may be picked up by the student to deliver to The Graduate School or the form will be sent from the Student Services Office in PSC 108 via campus mail to The Graduate School.
 An electronic copy of the thesis must be filed with the Graduate School.
-Thesis guidelines and deadline dates for the semester of graduation are

-Rev. 6 Mar 15 Page 15 of 20 available from the Graduate School.
+Thesis guidelines and deadline dates for the semester of graduation are available from the Graduate School.
 An electronic copy of the thesis must be provided to the Graduate Studies Director.
 It is a courtesy to provide members of the advisory committee with a complete electronic copy.
 Not later than 20 days before graduation, a final approved thesis is submitted via the ETD Process.
 See The Graduate School website at http://gradschool.sc.edu/students/thesisdiss.asp.